When is New Student Orientation and when do classes start?

 Any downloading, distributing, copying or sharing of copyrighted or proprietary material is illegal without the written authorization of the owner of the rights (17 USC 204(a)).
 If you are sharing, downloading, or receiving copyrighted materials such as music, video, television programs or software without written authorization of the owner of the rights, please immediately stop this to avoid legal penalties including fines of thousands of dollars from the RIAA and MPAA.
 Please note that downloading copyrighted materials is not anonymous and your computer can be tracked down.

-PUC provides computing resources to assist you at PUC; you should use it for academic purposes only.
-Incidental and occasional personal use of the Internet is permitted by PUC.
+PUC provides computing resources to assist you at PUC; Academic and administrative uses have the highest priority.
+Reasonable personal use is permitted.
 PUC reserves the right to access and disclose as necessary, all records of Internet usage sent over its system.
 Since your Internet usage can be accessed by PUC without prior notice, you should not use the system in any way you would not want to be published.
 You should not use these systems for purposes such as soliciting or advertising for commercial ventures, religious or personal causes, or outside organizations, or other similar non-academic related solicitations.
 If PUC discovers you are misusing the network, you may be subject to disciplinary action, including, but not limited to, termination of computer privileges.

 Are there computers and Internet connections on campus?